Tooth Extraction Melbourne FL

 Replacement of the dental root can help you avoid jawbone atrophy that results in bone loss.
 The implant still provides needed stimulation to the bone for the regular production of new bone cells.

-At the time of extraction, using a local anesthetic, the dentist will numb your tooth, along with your jawbone and the gums that surround the area.
+At the time of the tooth extraction, using a local anesthetic, the dentist will numb your tooth, along with your jawbone and the gums that surround the area.

 As the tooth is pulled from its socket, you will feel a lot of pressure.
 This is from the process of firmly rocking the tooth back and forth in order to widen the socket and ease the tooth's removal.